rednaw/marialoni.org/content/publications.md

 ## Recent presentations

 * M Aloni.
-Nothing is Logical, [slides](resources/Oxford25.pdf) Oxford Colloquium in Linguistics and Philosophy, University of Oxford,17 October 2025
+Nothing is Logical, [slides](resources/Oxford25.pdf) Oxford Colloquium in Linguistics and Philosophy, University of Oxford, 17 October 2025

-* M Aloni.
-Nothing is Logical (with overview of recent experiments), [slides](resources/BielefeldMay25.pdf) Linguistics Colloquium, Bielefeld University, 14 May 2025

 * M Aloni (joint work with M Degano).
 How to be (non-)specific: diachronic tendencies and cross-linguistic variation. [slides](resources/Bologna24.pdf) FoDS 9, Bologna, November 2024